OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

         if (!replay)
         {
-            /* If it is not replayed, update the toalCount and lastCommittedTxId vaule */ totalCount = totalCount + this.count;
+            /* If it is not replayed, update hello toalCount and lastCommittedTxId vaule */ totalCount = totalCount + this.count;
             lastCommittedTxId = this.txAttempt.TxId;
         }